-You may give either a decimal or hexadecimal (preceded by '#') number.
+You may give either a decimal or hexadecimal (preceded by '#' and using upper case letters only) number.
 On keyboards without '#', the '\$' character can be used instead.
 Leading and trailing spaces are prohibited.

-If IBOARDSIZE is specified incorrectly, for example as a character, string or with leading or trailing spaces, the system defaults to a board size of 0 (zero) and the program cannot be run.
+If IBOARDSIZE is specified incorrectly, for example as a character, string or with leading or trailing spaces, the system defaults to a board size of 0 (zero) and transputer programs will fail to run.
 If IBOARDSIZE is explicitly set to a very small value a similar error may occur.